TobyScogings/NBA-Similarity-App/README.md

 - Further my understanding on the importance of data preparation in creating an effective model
 - Strengthen python techniques, ranging from basic iteratiion, looping or exception handling to more complex technologies like `pandas` and `sklearn`

+## Potential Future Improvements 🔮

+- Improved input mechanisms, for example team filtering, for cases where player name is not known
+- Improved output specificiations - allow for users to specify teams, years, minutes etc of the similar players
+- Generate more individual outputs - use the data to create visual outputs?